Synchronization (computer science): Motivation

-Thread or process synchronization
+Requirements

 Thread synchronization is defined as a mechanism which ensures that two or more concurrent processes or threads do not simultaneously execute some particular program segment known as critical section.
 Processes' access to critical section is controlled by using synchronization techniques.
 When one thread starts executing the critical section (serialized segment of the program) the other thread should wait until the first thread finishes.
 If proper synchronization techniques are not applied, it may cause a race condition where the values of variables may be unpredictable and vary depending on the timings of context switches of the processes or threads.

 For example, suppose that there are three processes, namely 1, 2, and 3.
 All three of them are concurrently executing, and they need to share a common resource (critical section) as shown in Figure 1.
 Synchronization should be used here to avoid any conflicts for accessing this shared resource.
 Hence, when Process 1 and 2 both try to access that resource, it should be assigned to only one process at a time.
 If it is assigned to Process 1, the other process (Process 2) needs to wait until Process 1 frees that resource (as shown in Figure 2).

 Another synchronization requirement which needs to be considered is the order in which particular processes or threads should be executed.
 For example, one cannot board a plane before buying a ticket.
 Similarly, one cannot check e-mails before validating the appropriate credentials (for example, user name and password).
 In the same way, an ATM will not provide any service until it receives a correct PIN.

 Other than mutual exclusion, synchronization also deals with the following: